lambdaxymox/cglinalg/README.md

 ```rust
 use cglinalg::prelude::*;
 ```
-This save some extra typing for importing library features.
+This saves some extra typing when importing from the library.

 ## Features
 `cglinalg` is a low-dimensional linear-algebra library aimed at specific